DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 	- fire would inflict burn DOT if enemy runs into it and cover)
 - [ ] AOE debuff zone
 - [ ] BLACKOUT - Deadass just the chain lightning power, but YOURE the thing that moves

+Add more convenient button controls to the menu
+Create a demonstration for the menu